CenturyLinkCloud/PublicKB/Runner/ssh-service.md

 ### GET KEYPAIR <a id="GetKeypair"></a>

-To get the details of a created keypair alias.
+Retrieve the details of an existing keypair alias.
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the [Login API](https://www.ctl.io/api-docs/v2/#authentication-login) for information on acquiring this token.

 **When to use it**